Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

-The problem of efficiently supporting subpath queries on graphs and automata arises naturally in several fields, such as bioinformatics \cite{baier2015, siren2014}, where the \emph{pan-genome} is a labeled graph capturing the genetic variation within a species, and graph databases \cite{williams2007, angles2008}.

-As opposed to the membership problem on DFAs, all the three above-listed subpath queries are hard even on acyclic DFAs: unless the Strong Exponential Time Hypothesis fails, such queries require quadratic time to be solved off-line \cite{EquiGMT19} and even on-line using any index constructible in polynomial time \cite{DBLP:conf/sofsem/EquiMT21}.
-In Subsection \ref{subsubsec:index} we provide a linear-space index solving subpath (and membership) queries on NFAs in time proportional to $p^2$ per character in the input query, $p$ being the automaton's co-lex width.
+Recent works (see Section \ref{sec:state art}) show that, as opposed to the membership problem on DFAs, all the three above-listed subpath queries are hard even on acyclic DFAs: unless the Strong Exponential Time Hypothesis fails, such queries require quadratic time to be solved off-line \cite{EquiGMT19} and even on-line using any index constructible in polynomial time \cite{EquiMT21}.
+In Section \ref{subsubsec:index} we provide a linear-space index solving subpath (and thus membership) queries on NFAs in time proportional to $p^2$ per character in the input query, $p$ being the automaton's co-lex width.
 The index can be built in polynomial time on DFAs and exponential time on NFAs (the latter complexity is due to the hardness of computing the co-lex width of NFAs).
-For small $p$, our index for DFAs breaks the indexing lower bound of Equi et al. \cite{DBLP:conf/sofsem/EquiMT21}.
-In the companion paper \cite{DBLP:journals/corr/abs-2102-06798} we will present an index that can be constructed in polynomial time also on NFAs.
+For small $p$, our index for DFAs breaks the indexing lower bound of Equi et al. \cite{EquiMT21}.